DroneScapeSD/OneCheats-Cracked-Rust-Cheat/README.md

 # OneCheats-Cracked-Rust-Cheat
 OneCheats v2.4 Cracked by 0xa872c19a9e2ac0f

 Coazy Uses Base64 to encrypt some of his code.
-Use https://www.base64decode.org/ whenever you see a string in Convert.FromBase64String("InsertBase64Encryption");
+(Most code is Encrypted in Windows.Security.Cryptography) Use https://www.base64decode.org/ whenever you see a string in Convert.FromBase64String("InsertBase64Encryption");

 This Repository includes: